 - 1/2 to 3/4 cup water or soy/almond/rice milk

 - 2 1/2 cups chopped rhubarb

 - 1 1/2 cups blueberries (fresh or frozen)

 - 1/4 – 1/3 cup agave or maple syrup, adjust as needed

 - Zest and juice of one orange

-In a medium sized pot combine all the ingredients.
+- To make the compote, combine all the ingredients in a medium sized pot.
 Bring the liquid to a boil and then turn down to a simmer and cook until the rhubarb softens and loses it’s shape, stirring frequently for about 15 to 20 minutes.
 The liquid should evaporate and the mixture should thicken slightly.